-The review work to date has informed the development proposals for future investment into voluntary and community sector organisations to deliver mental health support on its' behalf.
-A consultation took place on these proposals from the 22nd January to the 19th February 2018.
+4.0 A consultation took place on the future investment proposals from the 22 nd January to the 19 th February 2018.
 The consultation feedback is currently being reviewed to finalise the future commissioning plans and procurement documentation for the procurement planned to be launched in early April.

-1.2 The Key Decision was entered onto the Council's Forward Plan on the 22nd December 2017.
-A Gateway One report will be presented to Health and Adult Services Leadership team on the 14th March 2018.
+1.2 The Key Decision was entered onto the Council's Forward Plan on the 22 nd December 2017.
+A Gateway One report will be presented to Health and Adult Services Leadership team on the 14 th March 2018.
+2.0 Recommendations 2.1 That HASEX members approve the proposed future commissioning approach for delivery of mental health community support.
+A Gateway One report will be taken to HASLT on the 14 th March 2018 which will outline finalised plans for the re-commissioning of support.

-2.0 Recommendations

-2.1 That HASEX members approve the proposed future commissioning approach for delivery of mental health community support.

-A Gateway One report will be taken to which will outline finalised plans for the

 3.0 Is This Paper To Be Presented To EXEC Members?
-(Yes/No) Yes

-4.0 What Type Of Report Is This?
-Yes/No

-Information Item Yes
+(Yes/No) Yes 4.0 What Type Of Report Is This?
+Yes/No Information Item Yes Decision Yes

-Decision Yes

 5.0 Report Details 5.1 Introduction and background Health and Adult Services (HAS) currently holds community support mental health block contracts with a number of different voluntary and community sector organisations for delivery of support across North Yorkshire.
 Most of these contracts have been held by the Council for many years and the Council is legally required to re-procure this service provision as continuing to extend the contracts is no longer possible under EU procurement legislation.
 New arrangements for delivery of support will need to be procured and implemented by the 1st October 2018, when the current contracts are due to end.

 The review of these contracts has been included as part of the overall HAS Social Care Mental Health Review, which aims to develop a distinct social care mental health offer to meet the needs of the North Yorkshire population.